 The super system is linked to paid work, due to a range of factors, women are often paid less and also make up the majority of part-time and casual workers.
 Some key contributing factors include:

 - The wage gap

 Women are more likely to be primary carers.
-Females account for more than 70% of primary caregiving3, on average, taking five years1 out the workforce act as a carer.
+Females account for more than 70% of primary caregiving, on average, taking five years out the workforce.4

 - Part-time workers

-Historical and ongoing discrimination and bias in hiring, pay decisions, promotions, and the undervaluation of 'female' jobs/dominated industries.1
+Historical and ongoing discrimination and bias in hiring, pay decisions, promotions and the undervaluation of traditionally 'female' jobs/dominated industries.

 - Tax advantages

 Males are eligible for a disproportionate number of tax concessions within super.
-Women receive 1/3 of government tax concessions on super, with men receive the other 2/3.1
+Women receive one third of government tax concessions on super, while men receive the other two thirds.5